deployphp/deployer/docs/hosts.md

     ->set('hostname', 'example.cloud.google.com');
 ```

-The hostname will be used for the ssh connection, but the host will be referred to
+The hostname will be used for the ssh connection, but the host will be referred
-by it's alias when running Deployer.
+by its alias when running Deployer.

 ```
 $ dep test